-The mandatory attachments depending on the type of the project are:
+The mandatory attachments are:

 - Confirmation Letter

 - Document verifying who has a right to sign on behalf of the lead applicant organisation

 - Partner Contribution Statement

-- Letter of Intent

 - Declaration of Financial Capacity to Undertake Project Activities

 - Supporting documentation for investments

 All attachments must be submitted in an electronic format.
 Although a large variety of file types are supported, .pdf files are preferred.
 The maximum file size is 50 Mb.